NOREEN-WB/Treasure_Island/README.md

   ### Project Goals

  The main goal of the project is to allow CRUD system to user.
 User can resgister to website.
 User can view other people blog.
  User can login logout at any time.
-The blog site is responsive and eye catching.
+The Blog site is responsive and eye catching.